lando/lando/docs/services/php.md

   }
 ```

 The first part of a pathmap will be the location of your code in the container.
 Generally, this should be `/app`.
-Also note that if your app is in a nested docroot you will need to append that to the paths.
+Also note that if your app is in a nested docroot, you will need to append that to the paths.
 The example above uses an app with a nested webroot called `www`.

 > #### Info::Problems starting XDEBUG
 >